nespresso/ntaf/Readme.md

 By default it runs all the tests tagged as `@nrt`.

 Run command line `npm run test-local` to run the tests with your local configuration.
+Note that the local configuration has to be generated first (see Configuration section).

 ### Configuration
 The global configuration is set in the `wdio.conf.js` file in the root folder of your project.